 - Undermining of nearby structures

-For the security of excavation and safety of the general public, the excavation area must have 2-metre-high fencing, situated at a safe distance from the work. for maximum security, fence panels should be bolted at all joints to restrict access to authorised staff and contractors only.
+For the security of excavation and the safety of the general public, the excavation area must have 2-meter-high fencing, situated at a safe distance from the work. for maximum security, fence panels should be bolted at all joints to restrict access to authorised staff and contractors only.

 Avoiding lone working is of the highest importance to the Safe Excavation team and even though you can hire one operator or two, our team members will never be working on their own on-site, as there will always be a contractor with them.
 Excavation is a two-man job and despite sometimes working out of hours, our priority is the safety of the on-site team.